sivahuang77/citrux-cli/docs/hooks/index.md

 - **Optimize behavior:** Dynamically adjust tool selection or model parameters

-Hooks run synchronously as part of the agent loop—when a hook event fires, Gemini CLI waits for all matching hooks to complete before continuing.
+Hooks run synchronously as part of the agent loop—when a hook event fires, Citrux CLI waits for all matching hooks to complete before continuing.

 ## Core concepts

 ### Hook events

-Hooks are triggered by specific events in Gemini CLI's lifecycle.
+Hooks are triggered by specific events in Citrux CLI's lifecycle.
 The following table lists all available hook events:

 | Event                 | When It Fires                                 | Common Use Cases                           |